-СВА Minimum improvement √ (partial) ✓ ✓ × ✓
+СВА Comparative information Minimum improvement Max. level attainable 🗸 (partial) × \checkmark \checkmark × ✓

 Summary of challenge: Our customers have told us they want to be empowered to reduce their water use.
 This is a continuation of the PR14 measure and aligns with the assumptions in the Water Resource Management Plan.
 The target is set to achieve a greater than 20% improvement on our PR14 activity, which requires a challenging level of delivery, equating in each year of PR19 to a performance only achieved once in the 10 years prior to PR19.